Creators of gene 'scissors' clinch Nobel as women sweep chemistry | Health

 CRISPR is a crowded field, with competing claims on discovery triggering a patent dispute that continues between the prize winners and a team led by Feng Zhang of the Broad Institute of MIT and Harvard.
 Gustafsson declined to say whether the prize committee had considered other contenders.

-ANCIENT BACTERIA Charpentier's breakthrough came in the study of ancient bacteria, Streptococcus pyogenes, when she found that a previously unknown molecule was part of its immune system and was capable of 'cleaving' DNA.
+ANCIENT BACTERIA Charpentier's breakthrough came in the study of Streptococcus pyogenes, an ancient bacterium that can cause tonsilitis and potentially fatal sepsis in people, when she found that a previously unknown molecule in its immune system could 'cleave' DNA.

 She published her findings in 2011 and quickly joined forces with biochemist Doudna, of the University of California, Berkeley, to recreate the bacteria's genetic scissors in a test tube and simplifying the tool to make it easier to use.
 The duo published their findings in June 2012, seven months before the Broad Institute group, which however successfully filed a series of U.S. patent applications and says its gene editing technology is better.

-The Broad Institute was not available for comment.
+Despite the controversy, Broad Institute Director Eric Lander sent his "huge congratulations" to Charpentier and Doudna.
+"It’s exciting to see the endless frontiers of science continue to expand, with big impacts for patients," he tweeted.
 DNA is a string with up to 6 billion coded instructions that tell a cell what to do.
 The beauty of CRISPR/Cas9 is that it can not only snip DNA at the right spot, but also repair the join so that errors do not creep in.

-Today CRISPR/Cas9 is a common tool in biochemistry and molecular biology labs - used in plant treatments and to develop novel treatments of hereditary diseases such as sickle-cell anaemia.
+Today CRISPR/Cas9 is a common tool in biochemistry and molecular biology labs - used to make crops more resistent to drought or develop novel treatments of hereditary diseases such as sickle-cell anaemia.
 "We can now easily edit genomes as desired, something that before was hard, even impossible," said Wittung Stafshede.

 (Writing by Douglas Busvine; additional reporting Simon Johnson, Anna Ringstrom, Supantha Mukherjee, Colm Fulton, Johannes Hellstrom and Daniel Trotta; Editing by Alison Williams and Giles Elgood)